matiaskorhonen/paper-age/README.md

 # Or: sudo mv paper-age /usr/local/bin/

 # macOS only: clear the quarantine flag
+# This may not be required, depending on how the release was downloaded and extracted
 sudo xattr -r -d com.apple.quarantine /usr/local/bin/paper-age
 ```